atrmat/hotspot_simulator/README.md

 4. normal distribution -- my_normal_distribution.cpp

-   produce the normal distribution of the probability to visit files
+   produce the normal distribution of the probability to visit files : normal_distribution.csv

 More info: